Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 How to treat razor burn:

-If razor burn doesn’t improve within 48 hours or becomes infected (pus, foul odour), see a veterinarian.
+If razor burn doesn’t improve within 48 hours or looks infected, see a vet.

-Some dogs are allergic to ingredients in grooming shampoos, such as:
+Some dogs are allergic to ingredients in shampoos, such as:

 - Fragrances or perfumes